khandei92/dbt_dev/README.md

 ### Using the starter project

-Trying running the following commands:
+Tryi running the following commands:
 - dbt run
 - dbt test